pgManage/pgManage/envelope/man/man1/envelope.1.md

        `Integer;` defaults to 1200
        This option regulates the timeout after the last page is closed.

+`-u` or `--public-username=` or `public_username=`
+`-w` or `--public-password=` or `public_password=`
+       `String;` no defaults
+       This option tells `envelope` than public actions should use these credentials, if they are unset, then public actions are disabled.

 ## SETTING UP A CONNECTION TO A POSTGRESQL SERVER

 Envelope requires at least one PostgreSQL server be listed in the envelope-connections.conf file.
 This version of Envelope doesn't allow you to specify a server from the command line.
 Enter only one PostgreSQL server per line.
-For envelope, only the first server is user.
+For envelope, only the first server is used.

 **The format of a connection string is:**
 ```